Books by Jim Fowler:

 Having first met Jim Fowler while knee-deep in this incredible botanical hotspot, he instantly conveyed an intense passion and respect for the outstanding diversity that still survives there.
 Jim has always been quick to share his knowledge, and his talent to capture the beauty of his subjects.
 But here he out-does himself with meaningful, descriptive text and outstanding photography that will make any nature lover drop everything and make their way to North Carolina to take in what is an unparalleled botanical spectacle.
 If you value a truly unique, quintessentially American natural history experience for yourself, a child, or a loved one, then this book is a ‘must-have.’

 —Tom Mirenda, Orchid Collection Specialist, Smithsonian Gardens Orchid Collection

-- So much more than a thorough and complete field guide intended for the novice and professional alike… this book presents a fantastic photographical and historical journey through one of the world’s most diverse ecosystems.
-A must have single volume piece for any amateur, enthusiast or professional botanist interested in these rarities of the southeastern coastal plain.
+So much more than a thorough and complete field guide intended for the novice and professional alike… this book presents a fantastic photographic and historical journey through one of the world’s most diverse ecosystems.
+A must-have single volume piece for any amateur, enthusiast, or professional botanist interested in these rarities of the southeastern coastal plain.

 —Matt Richards, Conservation Coordinator, Atlanta Botanical Garden

 Jim Fowler’s marvelous work on the Green Swamp combines superb photography with sophisticated and accurate information on the conservation challenges, history, and ecological processes of the conservation gem that is the Green Swamp.
 Anyone interested in the flora, ecosystems, history, and conservation of the Southeastern Coastal Plain will find much to learn from and admire in this account.

 —Alan Weakley, author of “Flora of the Southern and Mid-Atlantic States”, University of North Carolina